dk107dk/catbook/README.md

 * Book title: ~~

 A book title is the first line of a text file.
-It is the top grouping unit in the same way that a first-level heading in a docx is the top of a TOC.
+The markup must be the first char.
+Book titles are the top grouping unit in the same way that a first-level heading in a docx is the top of a TOC.
 Book titles contain chapters and sections.
 ```
 ~~Book One: A New Hope
 ```

 * Chapter title: ~

 A title is the first line of a text file.
-It is a 2nd level grouping that is below a book and above section
+The markup must be the first char.
+Chapter titles are a 2nd level grouping that is below a book and above section
 ```
 ~Chapter ten: In which a storm gathers
 ```